 US horizontal versus vertical rigs

-The number of vertical rigs in operation didn’t change last week.
-They stayed at 119.
-In the 12 months ending September 18, the number of vertical rigs fell by 259 or 69%.
-The number of directional rigs in operation rose by two in the week ending September 18.
+On the other hand, the number of vertical rigs in operation increased by three to 112 last week.
+In the 12 months ending October 30, the number of vertical rigs fell by 253, or 69%.
+The number of directional rigs in operation fell by one in the week ending October 30.

-The four-week average loss in horizontal rigs was nine for the week ending September 18.
-In comparison, the four-week average fall was seven for the week ending September 11.
-Four-week averages give a smoother view of this trend, which can otherwise be quite volatile on a weekly basis.
-So, even on a smoothed basis, it looks like horizontal rigs are taking a turn for the worse.
+The four-week average loss in horizontal rigs was eight for the week ending October 30.
+In comparison, the four-week average fall was ten for the week ending October 23.
+Four-week averages give a broader view of rig counts.
+On a four-week basis, it looks like the drop in US rigs is decelerating.

 Horizontal rigs and the shale boom

-At the end of August 2015, the horizontal rig count was still up by ~101%—compared to the count in January 2007.
-During this period, the number of active vertical rigs fell by ~87%.
+At the end of October 2015, the horizontal rig count was still up by ~72% compared to the count in January 2007.
+During this period, the number of active vertical rigs fell by ~89%.
 The rise in the number of horizontal rigs occurred in tandem with the US shale boom.

 Companies tap unconventional, or shale, oil and gas reserves using a combination of horizontal drilling and hydrofracking.
 Vertical wells are typically used in conventional production.

-A fall in the number of active horizontal rigs shows that these companies could be reducing the horizontal drilling operations that drove the US shale boom.
-Whiting Petroleum accounts for 0.94% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP) and 0.25% of the Vanguard Energy ETF (VDE).
+The 57% drop in the number of active horizontal rigs in the past 12 months shows that these companies may be reducing the horizontal drilling operations that drove the US shale boom.
+Exxon Mobil accounts for 17.3% of the Energy Select Sector SPDR ETF (XLE) and 24.0% of the Vanguard Energy ETF (VDE).

-The shale boom also helped midstream MLPs like Magellan Midstream Partners (MMP), Crestwood Midstream Partners (CMLP), Buckeye Partners (BPL), and EQT Midstream Partners (EQM) boost their revenue over the last seven years.
+The shale boom has helped midstream MLPs such as Magellan Midstream Partners (MMP), Crestwood Midstream Partners (CMLP), Buckeye Partners (BPL), and EQT Midstream Partners (EQM) to boost their revenues significantly over the last seven years.